rolandschulz/PTP/rms/org.eclipse.ptp.rm.lml.da/README.txt

    - bug fixes:
       - generates now no data cells for not active columns
       - LL-drives handles now job status correctly

+1.09:
+   - LML_da_driver manages now a permanent directory (./perm)
+   - persistent color management
+     - color db will be stored in a file in the perm-directory
+   - first driver for PBSpro controlled systems